Biotechnologist

 University of Houston – College of Technology

 At the core of the bachelor’s of science in biotechnology at the University of Houston College of Technology is a strong science foundation with an eye toward real-world applications.
 This interdisciplinary program combines courses from the College of Technology and the College of Natural Sciences and Mathematics.
-The Emphasis in this program is on environmental biotechnology.
+The emphasis of this program is on environmental biotechnology.
 Laboratory and lecture classes are integrated to provide an experiential, hands-on learning process.

 There are two curriculum tracks students can choose from: bioprocessing or bioinformatics.
 This allows students to tailor their degrees to their interests and career goals.
 To complete this program, students must complete a capstone experience demonstrating the skills they have learned.
-Other required classes include principles of bioprocessing, quality assurance and quality control in biotechnology, regulatory environment, and organic chemistry.
+Other required classes include principles of bioprocessing, quality assurance, and quality control in biotechnology, regulatory environment, and organic chemistry.

 • Location: Houston, TX